 Sometimes, the app simply wouldn’t save the data that field workers entered.
 This client came to us losing customers because bad code made it look like they weren’t doing their work.

-How to Make Sure Bad Code and Software Issues Don’t Happen to You
+Solutions for Bad Code and Software Issues

 At Big Fish, we have documented systems and processes in place to ensure that we create quality software for our clients.
 If you can’t check the code yourself, checking against some of these standards can help ensure that your mobile app is built to high standards.